-Field Name Description TrailingDirectional Street directional that follows the street name.
+Field Name Description StreetPrefix The type of street when the street type appears before the base street name.
+StreetSuffix The type of street when the street type appears after the base street name.
+TrailingDirectional Street directional that follows the street name.
 UnitNumberHigh The highest unit number of the range in which the unit resides.
 UnitNumberLow The lowest unit number of the range in which the unit resides.
 Return Parsed Address The formatted input address can be returned along with a separate returned field for each input address element.
 Parsed Address Input elements are returned in separately labeled fields names with a .Input extension.
-See Result Codes on page 36
+See Result Codes on page 38